nidhishgajjar/Test/README.md

 ### Door-to-door transportation for students

-- Cross-platform applicaton to manage their booking, planning/scheduling rides
+- Cross-platform applicaton to manage their booking, planning/scheduling rides and manage their accounts.